 The Sulpician Gilles Perot, married the two on Monday, March 20, at the church of Notre Dame in Montréal.
 A missionary priest, Perot had celebrated mass for the people of the settlement in the chapel of the Hôtel-Dieu before the parish of Notre Dame of Montréal had been canonically erected the previous October 30 (1678) with Father Perot as its first pastor, (Superior also of the Séminaire de Montréal, he was to die suddenly in the seminary yard on July 17, 1680, as he was getting ready to celebrate mass.)

 At the nuptial mass, Father Perot would have preached perhaps of the need for the couple to be faithful to each other and to fulfill their responsibility to furnish children for the church and for the colony.

 If a merrymaker came to the wedding mass to «nouer l’aiguillette» (tie the cord,) according to stories brought from Medieval France, the couple would not have children.
 The charm caster would take a cord and make three knots in it.
 Jean Valiquette and Mathurin Langevin’s cousin Marie Pontonier had been under the curse of the knotted cord, and she and her husband Pierre Gadois had not been been able to conceive children together.
 When their marriage was annulled and both remarried, they had children with their subsequent spouses.
 Obviously no one had “tied the knot” at these second wedding celebrations!

 That official French became the accent we know as French Canadian.
-This making uniform of the community’s language did not happen in France for perhaps another three centuries.
+This making uniform of the community’s language did not happen in France for perhaps another two centuries.